-Authorities ID man shot dead in Eau Claire home invasion
+Man shot dead in Eau Claire home invasion is ID'd

 Edward J. Garcia-Smith, 29, was shot Saturday night in his apartment in the 4600 block of Kappus Drive, police said Monday.

-Two suspects who remain at large had forced their way in, and a confrontation ensued with Garcia-Smith and a 32-year-old woman who also who lived there, police said.
+Two suspects, who remain at large, had forced their way in, and a confrontation ensued with Garcia-Smith and a 32-year-old woman who also lived there, police said.

 The woman also was shot, hospitalized and is expected to survive.
 Police declined to identify her.